FaserF/hassio-addons/antigravity-server/DOCS.md

 ## 📂 Folder Usage

-- `/share`: Mapped with read/write access, allowing you to easily share files between the Antigravity desktop and other Home Assistant add-ons or the host.
+- `/share`: Mapped with read/write access, allowing you to easily share files between the Antigravity desktop and other Home Assistant Apps or the host.
 - `/data`: Used for persistent storage of the user's home directory (`/home/antigravity`) and system configurations.

 ## Support